michaeljfriedman/economy-simulator/README.md

 The simulation lets you specify a number of parameters for the economy.
-Some of these are distributions, which specify *values* and a corresponding *probability* of that each value is selected.
+Some of these are distributions, which specify *values* and a corresponding *probability* that each value is selected.
 First you need to set the base parameters, which apply for the entire simulation:

 - **Number of companies**
-- **Employee distribution**: a distribution of how many employees are assigned to companies.
-For example, you could say there's a 50% chance of a company having 10 employees, and 50% chance of 20.
-- **Income distribution**: a distribution of people's annual income.
+- **Income levels**: a distribution of people's annual income.
 Each employed person receives an equal portion (1/12) of their annual income each month.
+- **Company size**: a distribution of companies' size (the number of employees they have).
+For example, you could say that 1/3 of companies have 100 employees, and 1/3 have 1,000, and 1/3 have 10,000.

-Then you specify a number of *periods* - a limited period of time during which certain parameters apply.
-The periods run in order, and each has the following parameters.
-If a parameter is not set in a particular period, the previous value is used - but all parameters must be set in the first period.
+Then you specify a number of *periods* - a limited duration for which certain parameters apply.
+The periods run in the order listed, and each has the following parameters.
+All parameters must be set in the first period, but after that, if a parameter is not set in a particular period, the previous value is used.

-- **Number of days**: the duration of the period
+- **Duration**: the duration of the period, in days
+- **Stimulus for people**: the fraction of each person's monthly income that's granted to them as "stimulus" for this period.
+In the first period, this is the amount of money people will start the simulation with (e.g. 1 month's income), and in later periods, this can simulate stimulus checks.
+- **Stimulus for companies**: analogous number for companies, as a fraction of monthly payroll.
 - **Rehire rate**: the probability that an unemployed person is rehired when an opening comes up.
-- **Additional money for people**: the distribution of additional money people get at the start of this period, specified in months of income.
-In the first period, this is the amount of money people will start the simulation with (e.g. 100% of people receive 1 month's income), and in later periods, this can simulate "stimulus checks".
-- **Additional money for companies**: analogous distribution for companies, specified in months of payroll.
 - **Spending distribution**: the distribution of people's spending rates.
 Each month, every person picks a spending rate (a fraction of their money) from this distribution, and spends that much in that month.
 Each value should be